 Recycle Your Construction Waste Material

 Did you know waste material generated from your job-site can be recycled?
 Waste generated in California from construction sites makes up approximately 22% of total refuse.
 The California Integrated Waste Management Board Act of 1989 (AB 939) mandates all jurisdictions to divert at least 50% of discarded materials from landfill disposal.
 The City of Monterey Park is required to implement the Debris Management Program.
-All applicants who apply for a building permit with the Building and Safety Division must complete a debris management report.
+All applicants who apply for a building permit with the Building and Safety Division must complete a debris management report (PDF).

 The debris management report is a two part application with the following requirements.
 If your job is: